UnknownX7/DalamudPluginRepo/README.md

 4. Click the 💾 button.

 Now these plugins will appear inside of the Plugin Installer, accessible through typing `/xlplugins` in the chat.

+## Donations
+Donations are appreciated and can be done via https://ko-fi.com/unknownx7.
+This is entirely optional and all of my work will remain free to use for everyone.